edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

 ## Continuous data streaming <a name="item5"></a>
 In our previous client/server examples, the client and server would each send and receive exactly one packet of data which in most cases isn't very useful.
-In order to have the server continuosly be able and receive data, we need to place our send/receive commands inside endless loops.
+In order to have the server continuously be able to send and receive data, we need to place our send/receive commands inside endless loops.
 For the server side we have:

 ```python